Star Trek: Strange New Worlds season 1: Design

-Bernadette Croft was set as the costume designer for the series after working as an assistant for Discovery costume designer Gersha Phillips; Croft and Phillips co-designed the costumes for the season's first episode.
-The Starfleet uniforms were updated from the ones seen in Discovery, keeping the same silhouette but moving towards a more "casual" Original Series style.
-The uniforms retained the primary colors from The Original Series (gold for command, blue for science, and red for operations) and have the insignia for each division as a pattern on the shoulders and sleeves.
+Bernadette Croft was set as the costume designer after working as an assistant for Discovery costume designer Gersha Phillips; Croft and Phillips co-designed the costumes for the season's first episode.
+The Starfleet uniforms were updated from the ones seen in Discovery, keeping the same silhouette but moving towards a more casual Original Series style.
+The uniforms retained the primary colors from The Original Series: gold for command, blue for science, and red for operations.
+They have the insignia for each division as a pattern on the shoulders and sleeves.
 In "Spock Amok", Pike wears a green wrap tunic during diplomatic negotiations which Goldsman requested as a refence to the green tunics sometimes worn by James T. Kirk in The Original Series.
 The Strange New Worlds version has a similar cut and silhouette to the series' main uniforms and leather accents on the shoulders and sleeves.
-The future version of Pike in "A Quality of Mercy" wears a version of the red uniforms from the Original Series-era films, but with the same fabric as the series' other uniforms and added Starfleet delta patterns on the shoulders and sleeves.
+The future version of Pike in "A Quality of Mercy" wears a version of the red uniforms from the Original Series films, but with the same fabric as the series' other uniforms and added Starfleet delta patterns on the shoulders and sleeves.
 Croft and her team had access to one of the costumes worn by Shatner in Star Trek II: The Wrath of Khan (1982) for reference.
 The series' miniskirt-style uniform was updated for the episode's future version of Uhura to include the "swoop neckline" from The Original Series.
-The designers were unable to access any of Nichelle Nichols's Uhura costumes from that series, but were able to reference a replica costume that was created for the Deep Space Nine episode "Trials and Tribble-ations".
-They also created green hoop earrings for Gooding to wear in the episode based one ones worn by Nichols in The Original Series.
+The designers were unable to access any of Nichelle Nichols's Uhura costumes from that series, but were able to reference a replica costume that was created for the Deep Space Nine episode "Trials and Tribble-ations" (1996).
+They created green hoop earrings for Gooding to wear in the episode based on ones worn by Nichols in The Original Series.

 The first episode's script described T'Pring as wearing "ritual mating colors", so Croft took inspiration from the silver and purple costumes worn at Spock and T'Pring's wedding in "Amok Time" for Sandhu's dress.
 Croft's team also created a version of the ring that T'Pring wears in "Amok Time", while hairstylist Yasmine Crosdale gave Sandhu a similar "updo" look to what Martel had for that episode.
 "Amok Time" also inspired the costumes for Spock's dream sequence in "Spock Amok", which foreshadows the wedding sequence in "Amok Time".
 Paying homage to Martel's "fashion-forward dress", Sandhu wears a dress by Dutch fashion designer Iris van Herpen which Croft described as "wearable art".
 The dress was laser cut and glued onto mesh, and paired with an elaborate custom headpiece.
 Spock wears a leather and brocade jacket with a "traditional Vulcan silhouette", and the background characters all have "copper tones, metallics, and rich textured brocades" in their costumes.
 Later in "Spock Amok", Chapel goes to a bar in a black and white dress that was inspired by 1960s fashion as a reference to The Original Series.